 - $.50 for the clamp, P/N E0043-1C0 (2 each per helicopter).

-Based on these figures, we estimate the total cost impact of the proposed AD on U.S. operators would be $9,609, assuming that six air vent hoses (3 of each kind) would need to be replaced and 2 spacers, 6 screws, and 2 clamps would be replaced in the entire fleet.
+Based on these figures, we estimate the total cost impact of the AD on U.S. operators would be $9,609, assuming that six air vent hoses (3 of each kind) will need to be replaced and 2 spacers, 6 screws, and 2 clamps will be replaced in the entire fleet.

 List of Subjects in 14 CFR Part 39